Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Take your time on today’s short ride.
 You start by the Marceddi’ vast fishing lagoon and you will be riding in the shade of high eucalyptus trees lining the fertile fields of the Campidano plain.
 Not far is the city of Arborea, once called Mussolinia when it was founded during the fascist era of the early 1920s, a badly needed urban center amid a vast plain that the regime claimed from marshland.
 As you approach the lagoon and the old tower of Marceddi’, you will spot the defensive anti-aviation bunkers built during the last war.
 Your loop takes you back on the seafront of Marceddi’, today only a fisherman hamlet but once an important trading center of obsidian, a precious stone used in ancient times as a talisman and as a blade with which to make cutting tools.

 Crossing the narrow bridge and leaving the vast lagoon behind, you enter the colorful Costa Verde.
-Your ride leads to open views of the long golden sand beach of Pistis, the first of many opportunities for swimming – and your first chance to marvel at the massive dunes that have been carved by the northwest wind, or mistral.
+Your ride leads to open views of the long sandy beach of Pistis, and your first chance to marvel at the massive dunes that have been carved by the northwest wind, or mistral.

-Back on your saddle, a rolling route takes you to the village of Torre dei Corsari and your hotel.
+Back on your saddle, a rolling route with ridge views takes you first to the beach and then to the village of Torre dei Corsari and your hotel.
 Simple and welcoming, this family-run hotel provides an exceptional introduction to the warm hospitality of Sardinia.
-Take the time to stroll down to the little cove and beach at the foot of the property before settling into the hotel restaurant, where delicious local cuisine serves as the perfect close to your first day.
+Take the time to stroll down to the protected cove and beach below the property before dinner, perhaps at the hotel restaurant, where delicious local cuisine serves as the perfect close to your first day.

 Today's Ride Choices